-E-commerce as the term suggests is a type of business that involves transfer of information across the internet.
+E-commerce, as the term suggests, is a type of business that involves transfer of information across the internet.
 It allows customers to electronically exchange goods and services with almost no barriers.

 The most common forms of e-contracts are click wrap, browse wrap and shrink- wrap contracts.
 The terms and conditions in such contracts are made available to the contracting party in a form that is considerably different from the standard paper contracts.
 In click wrap contract, the party's affirmative acceptance is taken by means of checking on an 'I accept' tab with the scroll box that allows accepting party to view the terms and conditions.

-In case of browse wrap agreement the mere use (or browse) of the website makes the terms binding on the contracting party.
+In case of browse wrap agreement, the mere use (or browse) of the website makes the terms binding on the contracting party.

-As per Indian Contract Act, 1872 some of the important requirements of a valid contract are as follows:
+As per Indian Contract Act, 1872, some of the important requirements of a valid contract are as follows:

-The terms and conditions associated with e-commerce platform are of utmost importance in ensuring and deciding that e-commerce transaction meet with requirements of a valid contract.
-Unless expressly prohibited click wrap agreements would be enforceable and valid if the requirements of valid contract as per Indian Contract Act, 1872 are fulfilled.
+The terms and conditions associated with e-commerce platform are of utmost importance in ensuring and deciding that e-commerce transaction meet with the requirements of a valid contract.
+Unless expressly prohibited, click wrap agreements would be enforceable and valid if the requirements of valid contract as per Indian Contract Act, 1872 are fulfilled.

 There is no requirement under the Indian Contract Act to have written contracts physically signed.
 However, specific statues do contain signature requirements.
-Further, the very nature of e-commerce is that it is practically impossible to check the age of anyone who is transacting online and which pose problems and liabilities for e-commerce platforms because the position under Indian Law is that the minor is not competent to enter into contract and such a contract entered is not enforceable against the minor.
+Further, the very nature of e-commerce is that it is practically impossible to check the age of anyone who is transacting online and which pose problems and liabilities for e-commerce platforms as the position under Indian Law is that the minor is not competent to enter into a contract and such a contract entered is not enforceable against the minor.

 In India, every instrument under which rights are created or transferred needs to be stamped and stamping of the instrument further depends on specific stamp duty legislations enacted by different states in India.

-In India there is no well developed jurisprudence on the question of whether standard forms of online agreements are unconscionable.
-Though, the courts of India as per Indian Laws previously dealt with instances where contract terms including standard form contracts were negotiated between parties in unequal bargaining positions.
+In India, there is no well developed jurisprudence on the question of whether standard forms of online agreements are unconscionable.
+Though the courts of India, as per Indian Laws, previously dealt with instances where contract terms, including standard form contracts, were negotiated between parties in unequal bargaining positions.
 Certain provisions of Contract Act deal with unconscionable contracts such as when the consideration in the contract or object of the contract is opposed to public policy.
-In such cases the contract itself cannot be valid.
+In such cases, the contract itself cannot be valid.

-The courts can put the burden on the person in the leading position to prove that the contract was not induced by the undue influence.
+The courts can put the burden on the person in the leading position to prove that the contract was not induced by undue influence.

 In the case of "LIC India Vs. Consumer Education & Research Center"2 the Hon'ble Apex Court of India interpreted an insurance policy issued by Life insurance corporation of India by bringing in certain elements of public purpose.
 The court noted that" in dotted line contracts there would be no occasion for weaker party to bargain as to assume to have equal bargaining power.
 He has either to accept or leave the service or goods in terms of the dotted line contract.
 His option would be either to accept the unreasonable or unfair terms or forgo the service forever."

-It is highly important to have a well thought out terms which form online contracts in order to make sure that sufficient opportunity is provided to the customers to familiarize themselves with the terms thereof.
-Besides the above there are also various other legal, tax and regulatory issues more specifically Security Issues, Consumer Protection Issues, Intellectual Property Issues, Content Regulation, Intermediary Liability, Jurisdictional Issues and issues relating to taxation which need to be taken in mind while dealing with e-commerce transactions.
+It is highly important to have well thought out terms which form online contracts in order to make sure that sufficient opportunity is provided to the customers to familiarize themselves with the terms thereof.
+Besides the above, there are also various other legal, tax and regulatory issues more specifically Security Issues, Consumer Protection Issues, Intellectual Property Issues, Content Regulation, Intermediary Liability, Jurisdictional Issues and issues relating to taxation which need to be taken in mind while dealing with e-commerce transactions.